MarianaSKneu/Lab5/README.md

 university exercises

-Lab 1 - simple frontend of library system using data.json Lab 2 - backend of a lybrary system using fastapi, sqlalchemy
+Lab 1 - simple frontend of library system using data.json

+Lab 2 - backend of library system using fastapi, sqlalchemy